maher2603/ecs522/README.md

 **2. Download the zip file containing the source code :**

-**3. Open a terminal and change the directory so it points to ec522**
+**3. Open a terminal and change the directory so it points to ec522:**

-For example:
+For example

 ```sh
 C:\Users\JohnDoe\...\ecs522